 It’s the cheapest, quickest and biggest decarbonisation potential.
 But we can only have two out of these three.
 If we want cost-effective and large-scale savings, we have to follow normal renovation and replacement cycles which are steady but slow.

-Hence we need to pursue energy efficiency.
-Rather than removing the worst products and practices from the market, we should strive for the best.
+Hence we need to pursue energy efficiency everywhere.
+In addition to removing the worst products and practices from the market, we should strive for high standards.

 Sometimes, 99% efficiency is poor performance.
 In other cases, 80% is very good.